DIY 3D Printing

 Step 01:

 While viewing the Files Tab on 3DPrinterOS, you will see a drop-down menu for "Print" on the far right side.
-If you click the drop-down arrow, you will be given the option to Queue your print on a specific printer.
+If you click the drop-down arrow, you will be given the option to send your print to a specific printer.
+Only printers that are available will be visible.

 Step 02:

-Choose the the printer you wish to queue your print on.
-This will allow you to verify the printer is available and prepared before printing the object.
+Choose the the printer you wish to print your print on.
+Clicking this will begin your print.

 Remove a Print